About the Annual Michael D. Green Lecture in American Indian Studies

 The American Indian Center sponsors an annual lecture in November in honor of Michael D. Green, professor emeritus of American Studies at the University of North Carolina at Chapel Hill.
 Dr. Green was a distinguished historian of American Indians, and a founder of the American Indian Studies program in the American Studies Department on campus.
 This lecture series recognizes his life and achievements by inviting a leading scholar in the field of American Indian Studies to give a public lecture.

-Cosponsors: American Indian Center and American Indian & Indigenous Studies
+Co-sponsors: American Indian Center, American Indian and Indigenous Studies, American Studies

 2015 Featured Speaker – Professor Raymond Fogelson, Exploring Cherokee Metaphysics of Death and Life

-2014 Featured Speaker – Robbie Etheridge, Ph.D.
+2014 Featured Speaker – Robbie Ethridge, Ph.D.
 When Giants Walked the Earth: Chief Tascaluza and Southeastern Indian Leadership in the Ancient South

 2013 Featured Speaker – Daniel Justice, Ph.D.
 Downriver, Up-Mountain, Across the Border: Placing Critical Indigenous Studies at Home and Abroad